-The medical term for itch is pruritus.
+Pruritus is the medical term for itch.
 Itch is an unpleasant sensation on the skin that provokes the desire to rub or scratch the area to obtain relief.
 Itch can cause discomfort and frustration; in severe cases it can lead to disturbed sleep, anxiety and depression.
 Constant scratching to obtain relief can damage the skin (excoriation, lichenification) and reduce its effectiveness as a major protective barrier.

-There are numerous causes of pruritus.
-They can be classified under 5 main headings as follows:
+Causes of pruritus can be classified under 5 main headings.

 Sytemic diseases may cause generalised pruritus.
 This is sometimes called metabolic itch.
 There is nothing wrong with the skin itself, at least until it's been scratched.